avalentino/geomodels/README.rst

   $ python3 -m pip install geomodels

-Please refer to the Pip_ user manual for details about installation options and to the :doc:`installation` section in the documentation for details about installation from sources.
+Please refer to the Pip_ user manual for details about installation options and to the "Installation and Testing" section in the documentation for details about installation from sources.

 .. _Python: https://www.python.org